Clarifai/clarifai-python-grpc/README.md

 ![Clarifai logo](docs/logo.png)

-# Clarifai Python gRPC Client
+# Clarifai Python gRPC Clientt

 This is the official Clarifai gRPC Python client for interacting with our powerful recognition [API](https://docs.clarifai.com).